- There are many types of congenital brain defects. Some types are more serious than others.

 - Avoiding alcohol, smoking, and recreational drugs while pregnant can help reduce the risk of your child developing a congenital brain defect.

 - Prenatal screening may be able to identify congenital brain defects.

 Congenital brain defects are abnormalities in the brain that are present at birth.
-The defects typically affect the bone and soft tissue in the head and spine.
-There are many different types of these malformations.
+There are many different types of these defects.
 They can vary greatly from mild to severe conditions.

-A congenital brain defect usually occurs due to an interruption in the normal growth of the nervous system.
-The brain begins to form in the first month after conception.
+The brain begins to form in the first month after conception, and will continue to form and develop throughout pregnancy.
 Development of the brain begins from a small, special plate of cells on the surface of the embryo.
 These cells grow and form the different regions of the brain.

-When this process is disturbed, it can cause structural defects in the brain and skull.
+When this process is disturbed or interrupted, it can cause structural defects in the brain and skull.
 Normal brain function can be impaired even if only the skull’s growth is upset.

 Early in fetal development, a flat strip of tissue along the back of the fetus rolls up to form the neural tube.
 This tube runs along most of the length of the embryo.

 The neural tube typically closes between the third and fourth week after conception.
 It develops into the spinal cord with the brain at the top.
 If the tube doesn’t close properly, the tissue within the tube can’t develop properly.
 Neural tube defects that can occur as a result include:

 Anencephaly: The head end of the neural tube fails to close, and a major portion of the skull and brain is missing.
 The missing portion of the skull means that brain tissue is exposed.